chef-boneyard/chef-rfc/new/tray-app.md

 #### Disabling Update Checks

-Users and administrators will have multiple methods to disable updates if necessary.
+Users and administrators will have multiple methods to disable updates if necessary:

-From the tray application preferences
+- From the tray application preferences
-From the Chef Workstation command line
+- From the Chef Workstation command line
-From the Chef Workstation configuration file
+- From the Chef Workstation configuration file

 The user will still be able to manually check for updates.

+For configuring updates, there will be the ability to set both per-user and administrator-owned host-wide configuration options.
+These configuration options will merge, and host configuration option will take precedence.
+If the host configuration is set, the user will receive feedback.

 ## Alternatives